Seasonal Depression (SAD)

 Seasonal Depression Overview

 SAD is most common in young adult women, although it can affect men or women of any age.
-Statistics about this disorder include that SAD may affect as many as six of every 100 people in North America, more in the northern portions of the country than in the South.
-Another 10%-20% of people may have a milder form of seasonal mood change.
+SAD affects people in both hemispheres an rarely within 30 degrees latitude of the equator.
+Some people may have a milder form of seasonal mood change.

 Like all types of clinical depression, SAD can have a devastating effect on a person's life.
 Fortunately, almost all people with SAD can be helped with available therapies.